 Less than half (45%) of small businesses have websites, according to data analyzed by online form builder Formstack.
 However, this figure, recorded by Discover Credit Cards in 2009, still represents roughly 36% growth from 33% in 2007.

-Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Financial Services, Local & Directories / Small Biz, Media & Entertainment, PR, Promotions, Coupons & Co-op, Social Media, Staffing, Technology, Traditional
+Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Data-driven, Financial Services, Local & Directories / Small Biz, Media & Entertainment, PR, Promotions, Coupons & Co-op, Social Media, Staffing, Technology, Traditional

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.